 If the claimant does not hold the correct licences for the construction work being undertaken, there is a large risk that their payment claims will be rejected either during the adjudication process or in further court proceedings.

-The claimant may claim a progress payment on and from each ‘reference date’ under a construction contract.
+The claimant may claim a progress payment from each ‘reference date’ under a construction contract.

 The amount claimed is usually calculated by the method named in the contract, or, if no method of calculation exists, it is done on the basis of the value of the work carried out.